Urgent protection orders - a potentially life-saving tool - are on the rise in the Bay of Plenty. But is this a good thing? Cira Olivier reports.

 Coker said they had seen a rise in the number of women they helped apply for protection orders.
 Putting protection plans in place was a priority, she said.

-"It's about empowering woman to regain their power and control."
+"It's about empowering women to regain their power and control."

 "More importantly, [the nation needs to] understand that it is not okay to beat, belittle or besiege those you are supposed to love and protect."